'You Better Own This': How Rami Malek Came To Embody Freddie Mercury

 GROSS: You walked around with the mic on it.

 MALEK: Yes.
-The teeth were difficult to get used to in the beginning.
+The teeth were difficult to get used to.
 Initially, I put them in my mouth a year prior to shooting and immediately felt insecure.
 I felt like I was on my back foot in a way.
 I didn't feel like myself, which did help me quite a bit.
-But it was a feeling of insecurity, that I had to cover them up as well.
+But it was a feeling of insecurity that I had to cover them up as well.
 And I'd been watching so much footage of him.
 You see him covering up his teeth so often that I thought, how am I ever going to do that?

 Well, as soon as those teeth went in, it was second nature.
 I found myself covering them up so often my lips would dry up, so I found myself licking my lips as he did.
 But another thing happened.
 I started to compensate physically by holding my posture better, elongating my body, sitting up very straight.
 And that's something you also see him do.
 And I don't know if that was something that affected him or he was born with the elegance that he has.
 But it did give me a way into understanding a little bit more about him.

-GROSS: Did you feel like you were going to be letting them down if you failed? - that they came here - I don't know if you were already born when they came here.
-But still, they probably knew they'd be having, you know, children or more children.
-And often with immigrants, the idea is it's for their children.
+GROSS: Did you feel like you were going to be letting them down if you failed?
+That they came here - and often with immigrants, the idea is it's for their children.
 So if you failed as an actor, would you have been letting them down?
 Did you feel guilty for even trying for an acting career?

 MALEK: It's a good question.
 Yeah.
 I did feel a bit guilty.
 And the only way to compensate for that was just to give it my all.
-There was one moment I was in my apartment that we were living in - four of us in a two-bedroom apartment.
-And I was - I would wake up early.
-I was just - I was sleeping in the living room at that point.
+I was in my apartment that we were living in - four of us in a two-bedroom apartment.
 And I had a stack of manila envelopes.
 And every morning, I would get up and put my head shot and resume in the manila envelopes.
 And I remember my father one day standing next to my mom saying, you have a very tenacious son.
-And I don't think that he knows that I heard him, but I heard that, and it gave me that extra boost I needed to just keep going.
-I would take those manila envelopes - I was delivering pizza - I would put them - glue them or tape them to every pizza box I would send out.
+And I don't think that he knows that I heard him, but I heard that.
+And it gave me that extra boost I needed to just keep going.
+And I would take those manila envelopes - I was delivering pizza - I would put them - glue them or tape them to every pizza box I would send out.
 I would keep them behind the register of the fast-food restaurant I would be working at.
 And if anyone even producorial came in, they were getting a head shot and resume in their to-go bag.

 GROSS: Did you deliver pizzas to, like, famous producers or directors?